aluedtke7/dlna_player/README.md

 ### Localization

 The app uses the `Intl` package to maintain different localizations.
-Run the following command, if you change the content of the `./lib/l10n/*.arb` files:
+Run the following command, if you change the content of the `./lib/i18n/*.arb` files:

     > flutter gen-l10n

-This will update the files in `.dart_tool/flutter_gen/gen_l10n`.
+This will update the files in `lib/src/generated/i18n/`.

 > **Info**
 >
-> This command is also necessary, when the app is built for the first time.
+> This command is also necessary when the app is built for the first time.

 ### Genius lyrics
 The access of the genius api at api.genius.com needs a token.
 Therefore, you have to supply